franciscop/server-next/docs/tutorials/g. Github and Google login in one app.md

 The profile arriving at `onLogin` is normalised, so the one function above handles both providers.
 Which one it came from is in `profile.provider`, but every field is in the same place either way, which is why there is no branch in it.

-Because the upsert keys on **email**, signing in with GitHub today and Google tomorrow finds the same row, returns the same id, and puts the same id in the cookie.
+Because the lookup keys on **email**, signing in with GitHub today and Google tomorrow finds the same row, returns the same id, and puts the same id in the cookie.
 From your app's point of view nothing happened: same person, same account, same data.

 That is usually what people expect, and its absence is a common source of support tickets ("my projects are gone") from someone who clicked a different button than last time.